elenabogachevaxxx/ds_projects/NLP/README.md

- The goal of the project is to train the model to identify toxic comments on a store’s website and evaluate the best model using the F1 metric.
+According to the goal of the project - to get the model to identify toxic comments on the store's website, the necessary libraries and dataset were downloaded, and an initial assessment of the data was carried out.

- During the work on the project, the texts of comments for training models were prepared - unnecessary characters and spaces were removed, tokenization and lemmatization of the text was carried out.

-The lemmatized text was passed to the pipeline, included vectorizer TF-IDF and 3 models (Logistic Regression, DecisionTreeClassifier, KNNClassifier).

-Cross-validation was carried out to select the best model and its hyperparameters, logistic regression was chosen as the best model, the F1 metric on cross-validation was 78.1%.
-Predictions were obtained on the test sample; the F1 metric on the test sample was 78.5%.
+We used the language model pretrained on toxic comments to have as good result as possible.

+Predictions of model were considered as toxic by score level more then 0.5; the F1 metric was 90.9%.

-Thus, logistic regression, given its fast performance and satisfactory prediction quality, can be used to select toxic comments.
+Thus, pretrained language models show very good performance and can be used to select toxic comments.